larsenglund/fogger/README.md

 ![Pewpew](docs/connections_bb.png)

+The heater is connected to channel 1 of the relay board and the pump to channel 2.

 ## Software
 Software for the Wemos is created with PlatformIO and serves up a captive portal that's used for remote control.